-To protect the interests of the insured, the government has recently introduced its policy assurance program (program penjaminan polis) as regulated under the newly issued Financial Sector Omnibus Law.
-The implementation of the policy assurance program will commence in 5 years after the effective date of the Financial Sector Omnibus Law (i.e., Prior the January 2028). to implementation of this policy assurance program, each insurance company is required to form its own providential fund with an amount of at least 20 per cent of the insurer's equity.
+To protect the interests of the insured, government has recently introduced its policy assurance program (program penjaminan polis) as regulated under the newly issued Financial Sector Omnibus Law.
+The implementation policy of the assurance program will commence in 5 years after the effective date of the Financial Sector Omnibus Law (i.e., 2028).
+Prior January implementation of this policy assurance program, each insurance company is required to form its own providential fund with an amount of at least 20 per cent of the insurer's equity.
 The policy assurance program will be implemented under the auspices of the Indonesia Deposit Insurance Corporation (IDIC) (Lembaga Penjamin Simpanan).
 Insurance companies that meet certain financial capabilities must be enrolled as members of the program and must pay contributions which consist of (i) initial contribution; and (ii) annual contributions which are to be paid every 6 months.
-Even those the insurance companies which do not meet certain financial capabilities are still required to maintain the protection fund.
+Even the insurance companies which do not meet certain financial capabilities are still required to maintain the protection fund.